space-wizards/docs/src/en/space-station-14/character-species/proposals/species-languages.md

 The best, fastest and easiest way to learn all languages is spawning or arriving on the station as a Librarian.
 Their years of study have allowed them to understand and speak basically any language imaginable.

-The other way to learn to speak and understand a different language is through Salvage.
+Another way to learn a different language is through Salvage.
 They can find discarded language manuals through debris and expeditions that upon used, it will consume the manual and the user will learn the language specific to the language manual it used(If its the draconic language manual, the user will learn to understand and speak draconic if they arent a Reptilian).

+The last way to learn a new language is through maintenance lockers.
+They have a very small chance to spawn a discarded language manual of every language except Codespeak and Piratespeak, and it shoudn't be uncommon to not find a language manual through a whole shift.

 Admins ghosts and normal ghosts know all languanges by default.